Concordium/concordium-dapp-examples/low-code-carbon-credits-marketplace/indexer/README.md

 ## How to use?

-This repository is meant as a template repository / boilerplate code for creating a custom events listener for Concordium Blockchain.
-Read more about it.
+This repository is meant as a template repository / boilerplate code for creating a custom events listener for the Concordium Blockchain.

 ### Prerequisites